Gnadi/portfolio/src/content/work/nested/angular.md

   - Performance
 ---

+## Navigating Angular
+> From Legacy to Cutting Edge

-Angular is the frontend framework that I utilize in my professional work.
-I have successfully implemented numerous projects with Angular, spanning both Private Banking and Business Banking domains.
-Additionally, I have accomplished a migration from AngularJS to Angular, specifically in the context of transitioning Private Banking.
+Angular stands as the cornerstone of my professional frontend development journey.
+With its robust framework, I've navigated through numerous projects across various domains, including Private Banking and Business Banking, delivering successful outcomes each time.
+One notable achievement includes orchestrating a seamless migration from AngularJS to Angular, particularly within the realm of Private Banking.

-I consistently stay abreast of Angular's development through ongoing training sessions, ensuring that I remain up-to-date with the latest advancements.
-I have gained extensive experience in handling upgrades of Angular versions as well.

-I have been actively involved in Angular development since the era of AngularJS, and currently, I exclusively work with the latest Angular version.
-One aspect of Angular that particularly appeals to me is its asynchronous, component-oriented development approach.
+My commitment to staying at the forefront of Angular's evolution is unwavering.
+Through regular training sessions and continuous learning endeavors, I ensure that my skills remain aligned with the latest advancements in the Angular ecosystem.
+This dedication extends to managing upgrades of Angular versions, a task that I've tackled with confidence and proficiency.

+Having embarked on the Angular journey during the AngularJS era, I've witnessed and adapted to the transformative changes that have shaped the framework into what it is today.
+Presently, I exclusively engage with the latest Angular version, leveraging its asynchronous, component-oriented development paradigm to craft efficient and scalable solutions.

+Angular's asynchronous nature and component-based architecture resonate deeply with my approach to frontend development, empowering me to build responsive, dynamic, and user-friendly applications.

+In conclusion, Angular continues to be the cornerstone of my frontend endeavors, offering a robust platform for building modern web applications.
+As I navigate through the ever-evolving landscape of frontend development, I remain committed to honing my skills and embracing the innovative possibilities that Angular brings to the table.
+#### Skills

+- Angular latest versions (since AngularJS)
+- Jasmine Tests
+- RxJS